 Dame Lab: Chromosome structure and function in bacteria and archaea

 The Dame lab investigates the mechanisms by which the genomes of bacteria and archaea are structurally and functionally organized.
 The lab explores at the structural level how individual chromatin proteins act upon genomic DNA, how this translates into global organization of the genome inside life cells and how genome organization affects DNA transactions and vice versa.
 Of specific interest is how these processes are influenced by the cellular environment.
 The approach used combines molecular and cellular biochemistry with life cell imaging.

-The Smits lab focuses on the reconstruction of gene regulatory network of the Gram positive pathogenic bacterium Clostridium difficile and the identification and characterization of potential targets for antibiotic development, especially DNA replication.
+The Smits lab focuses on how Gram-positive pathogens such as Clostridioides difficile and Staphylococcus aureus respond to stresses which they encounter in their environment, and on the identification and characterization of potential targets for antibiotic development, especially DNA replication.
 We aim to understand how the integrity of the genome is maintained under environmental stresses, including those imposed by the host and by antimicrobials.
 The research employers a variety of genetic, molecular and biochemical techniques, which in part are developed within the group itself.